MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-itfcomposition-getrange.md

 # ITfComposition::GetRange

 ## -description

+Obtains a range object that contains the text covered by the composition.

 ## -parameters

 ### -param ppRange [out]

 Pointer to an <a href="https://docs.microsoft.com/windows/desktop/api/msctf/nn-msctf-itfcomposition">ITfRange</a> interface pointer that receives the range object.
 It is possible that the range will have zero length.

 ## -returns

 This method can return one of these values.